Frequently Asked Questions

 No, that is determined by statute for determinately sentenced prisoners or by the Board of Parole Hearings (BPH) for inmates sentenced to life terms.
-More information may be found at BPH’s website: /BOPH/.
+More information may be found on BPH’s website.

 Yes, the Office of Victim and Survivor Rights and Services assists with providing information, notification, restitution collection, outreach and training to all community stakeholders, crime victims, family members, and witnesses.
-You may visit their website at /victim_services/ or contact them directly, by calling 1-877-256-6877 (toll free) during normal business hours, or by email at email@example.com
+You may visit their website for ways to contact them via email, phone or by mail.

 No. All Workers Compensation claims are handled by the State Compensation Insurance Fund.
-Please see their website at https://www.statefundca.com/.
+Please see their website at for additional information.